Nacho Varga: Season 4

-Juan tells Nacho that he and Arturo will run the Salamanca family while Hector is hospitalized.
-Gus pays for Hector's specialized care, and while reviewing Hector's medical records, realizes there is no nitroglycerin in his system, meaning Nacho tried to kill him.
-When Nacho and Arturo arrive at Gus' chicken farm to pick up their next cocaine shipment, Gus suddenly ambushes Arturo and suffocates him with a plastic bag.
+Juan tells Nacho that he and Arturo Colon will run the Salamanca family while Hector is hospitalized.
+Gus pays for Hector's specialized care and, while reviewing Hector's medical records, realizes there is no nitroglycerin in his system, which means Nacho tried to kill him.
+When Nacho and Arturo arrive at Gus's chicken farm to pick up their next cocaine shipment, Gus ambushes Arturo and suffocates him with a plastic bag.
 Gus reveals that he is aware of Nacho's attempt to kill Hector, but has not told the Salamancas, so Nacho is now under his control.
-Nacho, Victor, and Tyrus fake an ambush site on a remote road, which includes riddling Nacho's car with bullets, shooting Arturo's body, and wounding Nacho.
+Nacho, Victor, and Tyrus Kitt fake an ambush site on a remote road, which includes riddling Nacho's car with bullets, shooting Arturo's body, and wounding Nacho.
 Nacho succeeds in calling Leonel and Marco Salamanca (the Cousins) for help.
-They burn the car and take him to veterinarian Caldera, who succeeds in saving Nacho's life.
+They burn the car and take him to veterinarian Dr. Caldera, who succeeds in saving Nacho's life.

 Victor sells the drugs taken from Nacho to the Espinosas, a rival gang.
 Nacho falsely identifies the Espinosas to Leonel and Marco as the ones who attacked him.
 They attack the Espinosa compound, kill everyone inside, and recover the "stolen" drugs.
-Nacho sees that by wiping out the Espinosas, Gus has secured more drug territory for himself, but does not yet see the full scope of Gus' plan.
+Nacho sees that by wiping out the Espinosas, Gus has secured more drug territory for himself, but does not yet see the full scope of Gus's plan.
 Nacho goes to his father's house to recover, and Manuel takes him in despite being unhappy about Nacho's ties to the Salamancas.
 After recovering, Nacho takes on a more prominent role in the Salamanca organization but also keeps a safe with cash and fake Canadian IDs for himself and his father.
 Nacho is surprised when Lalo Salamanca arrives to aid in running the business, and takes a stronger interest in the day-to-day details than Hector did.